serika-dev/Terms-Privacy/Terms.md

 ## 5. Content Ownership and Responsibility

 - **User-Generated Content**: Users retain ownership rights over any content they upload but grant Schoolsquid an irrevocable, perpetual, non-exclusive, royalty-free license to use, reproduce, modify, distribute, and display such content for operational, promotional, and business purposes.
+Users are solely responsible for the legality, accuracy, and appropriateness of their content, and must ensure it complies with all applicable laws and these Terms.

 - **AI-Generated Content**: The Platform generates responses using AI systems, and such responses are neither controlled nor endorsed by Schoolsquid.
 You acknowledge that these outputs may contain harmful, offensive, or otherwise objectionable material, and you agree to use the Platform at your own risk.
-Schoolsquid disclaims all responsibility and liability for AI-generated content.
+Schoolsquid disclaims all responsibility and liability for AI-generated content, including any consequences arising from reliance on such content.

-- **Content Moderation**: Schoolsquid reserves the right to monitor, review, remove, or reclassify content that violates these Terms or applicable laws.
-NSFW content that is not properly flagged may be subject to removal.
+- **Content Moderation**: Schoolsquid reserves the right, but not the obligation, to monitor, review, remove, restrict, or reclassify content that violates these Terms, applicable laws, or community guidelines, at its sole discretion.
+This includes the right to suspend or terminate accounts associated with such content.
+NSFW content that is not properly flagged or that violates applicable laws will be subject to removal without notice.

-- **Content Removal Requests**: If you encounter any content that infringes on your copyright, please contact us at **[copyright@serika.dev](mailto\:copyright@serika.dev)**.
+- **Content Removal Requests**: If you encounter any content that infringes on your copyright, violates applicable laws, or otherwise breaches these Terms, please contact us at **[copyright@serika.dev](mailto\:copyright@serika.dev)**.
+We will review and, if appropriate, remove or restrict access to such content in accordance with applicable laws and our policies.

 - **Data Usage, AI Training, and Privacy**: By using the Platform, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
 User messages are NOT used for AI training unless you have explicitly opted in to the AI training program.
 Data from users participating in the beta program (except for messages) may be used to improve user services, but will NEVER be used to train or develop a custom AI LLM unless you have opted in to the AI training program.
 Error reports are sent automatically to us via a secure webhook and you cannot opt out of this process.
 For more information, please review our Privacy Policy.